-Your Mini Maxx was designed with ease of disassembly in mind.
+Your model was designed with ease of disassembly in mind.
 The entire front and rear suspension assemblies can be removed from the chassis fully intact with the removal of only a few screws.
-Refer to the exploded views included in the your model's Service & Support Guide for complete assembly diagrams.
+Refer to the exploded views included in the your model's Service Support Guide for complete assembly diagrams.

-Removing the front suspension module
+• Removing the front suspension module

-- 1. Remove the five 3x12mm button-head cap screws from the top of the chassis. - 2.
-Remove the two 3x10mm countersunk cap screws from the rear of the skidplate. - 3.
-Remove the 3x15mm button-head cap screw from the steering drag link. - 4.
-Pull the front suspension assembly away from the chassis.
+- 1. Remove the two 4x12 button-head cap screws from the front of the chassis. - 2.
+Remove the two 4x10 button-head cap screws from the top of the chassis. - 3.
+Remove the 3x15 button-head cap screw from the steering link under the chassis. - 4.
+Pull the front suspension assembly away from the chassis. - 5.
+The driveshaft will come out with the front module.
+Remove screw pin to remove driveshaft.